 Planning for your last day at Shell should be an exciting, albeit bittersweet, occasion where you look forward to the thrilling or peaceful retirement years ahead.
 Unfortunately, however, many financial advisors don't understand the ins and outs of Shell's unique benefit plans or how to leverage the connections between the plans for your maximum benefit.

-As a fiduciary RIA firm, we focus on providing expert advice in your best interest rather than selling you insurance products or annuities you don't need.
+As a fiduciary RIA firm, we focus on providing specialized advice in your best interest rather than selling you insurance products or annuities you don't need.
 Our team of Shell advisors has helped hundreds of Shell professionals retire confidently and can help you navigate the complexities of your benefits without leaving money behind.
 Get in touch with us to see the WJA difference and start your journey to your ideal retirement with the peace of mind you deserve.

 These are only 3 of the 6 most common pitfalls we see from Shell professionals looking to retire.